StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/about-tasks.md

 In TheHive, you can make important tasks stand out using the following options:

-* [Pin a task](pin-a-task.md): Pin a task to quickly access it from the **Tasks** tab within a case.
+* [Pin a task](pin-a-task.md): Pin a task to access it from the **Tasks** tab within a case.
 * [Flag a task](flag-a-task.md): Flag a task to highlight it for all users in your organization, making it more visible in the task list.

 ### Closing a case with open tasks

 * When you [close a case](../cases/close-a-case.md), all associated tasks are automatically closed, even if some non-mandatory tasks are still incomplete or unassigned.

-* However, if any mandatory tasks are not completed, you will not be able to close the case.
+* However, if any mandatory tasks aren't completed, you won't be able to close the case.

 ## Permissions